Reviewing and appealing exams

 You may appeal the result of your exams only if there are convincing reasons to believe that your failing grade was the result of a major error or injustice.

-Deadline: If you want the NCA to re-evaluate your exam, your appeal must reach the NCA within two weeks of the review session.
+Deadline: If you want the NCA to re-evaluate your exam, your appeal must reach the NCA within two weeks of your exam being made available to you for review.

 How to appeal